Data-Science-Enrichment-DSE/2023-24/README.md

 Due to the nature of the unit, the sessions are designed to be as independent from each other as possible, so that you can attend the ones you think might be most useful to you.
 The sessions will introduce tools that might be useful in your core units such as version control, project planning, report writing and presentations.

-In academic year 2023-24 this unit is delivered by Theo Constantinides (Unit Director), Dr. Dalila Avdic, Dr. Sebastien Rochat and Dr. Efi Psomopoulou, plus occasionally guests will be joining us.
+In academic year 2023-24 this unit is delivered by Theo Constantinides (Unit Director), Dr. Dalila Avdic, Dr. Sebastien Rochat, Dr. Efi Psomopoulou, and Gaby Miles, plus occasionally guests will be joining us.

 ## Schedule